-Evaluations, especially multi-centre randomised controlled trials (RCTs), can take many years to set up, conduct and report - yet there is much potential to learn from what happened (after the original research teams left) in practices which implemented new access systems as participants in former studies.
+Evaluations, of all research designs, but especially multi-centre randomised controlled trials (RCTs), can take many years to set up, conduct and report - yet there is much potential to learn from what happened (after the original research teams left) in practices which implemented new access systems as participants in former studies.
 We will draw on this potential to provide cost-effective, implementable learning for post pandemic general practice.